-1. NATURE OF BUSINESS AND CONTINUING OPERATIONS
+NATURE OF BUSINESS AND CONTINUING OPERATIONS

-Gold Basin Resources Corporation (the "Company") was incorporated on November 24, 2017 under the laws of British Columbia.
+Gold Basin Resources Corporation ("the Company") was incorporated on November 24, 2017 under the laws of British Columbia.
 The address of the Company's corporate office and its principal place of business is Suite 1170 - 1040 West Georgia Street, Vancouver, British Columbia, Canada.
-The Company's common shares trade on the TSXV under the symbol "GXX" and are listed on the OTCQB Venture Market under the symbol "GXXFF".
+The Company's common shares trade on the TSXV under the symbol "GXX" and are listed on the OTCQB Venture Market under the symbol "GXX".

 The Company's principal business activities include the acquisition and exploration of mineral property assets.
-As at December 31, 2021, the Company had not vet determined whether the Company's mineral property assets contain ore reserves that are economically recoverable.
-The recoverability amount shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the property or realizing proceeds from its disposition.
+As at December 31, 2022, the Company had not yet determined whether the Company's mineral property assets contain ore reserves that are economically recoverable.
+The recoverability of amount shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain the necessary financing to complete the development of and the future profitable production from the property or realizing proceeds from its disposition.
 The outcome of these matters cannot be predicted at this time and the uncertainties cast significant doubt upon the Company's ability to continue as a going concern.

-The Company had a deficit of \$5,332,004 as at December 31, 2021 (2020: \$3,415,193), which has been funded by the issuance of equity.
+The Company had a deficit of \$6,808,856 as at December 31, 2022, which has been funded by the issuance of equity.
 The Company's ability to continue its operations and to realize its assets at their carrying values is dependent upon obtaining additional financing and generating revenues sufficient to cover its operating costs.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt upon the Company's ability to continue as a going concern.